Rippperr/German-School/README.md

 🛠️ Tech Stack & Skills Required

 This project was built using the following technologies and demonstrates proficiency in the listed skills:

-Frontend Development:

-HTML5

-CSS3

-JavaScript (for DOM manipulation and interactivity)
+Frontend Development: HTML5, CSS3, JavaScript (for DOM manipulation and interactivity)

-CSS Frameworks:

-Bootstrap (for responsive layout and components)
+CSS Frameworks: Bootstrap (for responsive layout and components)

-Core Concepts Demonstrated:
+Core Concepts Demonstrated: Responsive Web Design, Front-End Performance Optimization, Cross-Browser Compatibility, UI/UX Principles

-Responsive Web Design

-Front-End Performance Optimization

-Cross-Browser Compatibility

-UI/UX Principles